What is Crohn's disease?

 What are the treatments for Crohn's disease?

 - Medicines for Crohn's include various medicines that decrease the inflammation.
-Some of these medicines do this by reducing the activity of your immune system.
-Medicines can also help with symptoms or complications, such as nonsteroidal anti-inflammatory drugs and anti-diarrheal medicines.
+Many of these medicines do this by reducing the activity of your immune system.
+Certain medicines can also help with symptoms or complications, such as nonsteroidal anti-inflammatory drugs and anti-diarrheal medicines.
 If your Crohn's causes an infection, you may need antibiotics.

 - Bowel rest involves drinking only certain liquids or not eating or drinking anything.
 This allows your intestines to rest.
 You may need to do this if your Crohn's disease symptoms are severe.
 You get your nutrients through drinking a liquid, a feeding tube, or an intravenous (IV) tube.
 You may need to do bowel rest in the hospital, or you may be able to do it at home.
 It will last for a few days or up to several weeks.